-- Make sure you have read this booklet thoroughly and have spoken to others about your choices. - 2 Identify which EBacc subject you would like to study. - Identify your top 3 option subjects.
-Your third choice is a reserve choice. - For all subjects that you have chosen you need to speak to the subject teacher, to confirm that they think you are suited to the course.
-They will sign your options form. - Speak to your tutor about your intended choices and they will discuss it through with you. - Parent/Carer(s) then need to make the online submission for you.
-You can keep the paper form for your own reference. - Complete the online form (or hand in the paper form to the School Office if you are unable to do an online submission) by 15th March 2021.
+Make sure you have read this booklet thoroughly and have spoken to others about your choices.

+For all subjects that you have chosen you need to speak to your subject teacher, to confirm that they think you are suited to the course.

+Speak to your Crew Leader about your intended choices and they will discuss it through with you.

+Identify which EBacc subject you would like to study (see p.3).

+Identify your top 3 option subjects plus a fourth reserve choice (see p.3).

+Your parent/carer then needs to make the online submission for you by 11th May 2022 (or contact the School Office if unable to do an online submission).
+Keep a note of your choices for your own reference.